Investor relations

 In accordance with the Company’s Articles of Association, Directors are subject to re-election every three years, and newly appointed Directors are subject to election at the first Annual General Meeting (AGM) after their appointment.

-Juliet Thompson and Joe Eid were appointed in January 2023 and will be seeking election this year.
+Juliet Thompson and Joseph Eid were appointed in January 2023 and were re-elected by the shareholders at the AGM held on 28 June 2023.
 All other Directors were re-elected by the shareholders at the AGM held on 29 June 2022.

 Committees of the Board